Branched covering representation of non-orientable $4$-manifolds: Stabilizing branched coverings over RPn

 the $(d+2)$-fold branched covering of $D^n$ whose branch set is a proper trivial $(n-2)$-disk with monodromy $\trans{i}{d+1}$ for a fixed $i \in \{1, \dots, d\}$.
 Then, the branched covering $p'$ is defined by taking the equivariant boundary connected sum of $p_1$ and $p_2$.
-Namely, such operation corresponds to performing a boundary connected sum of $T(\RP^{n-1},\RP^n)$ and $D^n$ by attaching a suitable band between them, which at the level of the covering space amounts to attaching a lift of such band for every sheet.
-The conclusion follows by noticing that $M \bcons (S^{n-1} \times D^1) \cong M \setminus \Int D^n$. \end{proof}
+Namely, this operation corresponds to performing a boundary connected sum of $T(\RP^{n-1},\RP^n)$ and $D^n$ by attaching a suitable $1$-handle between them, which at the level of the covering space amounts to attaching a lift of this band for every sheet.
+The conclusion follows by noticing that $X \bcons (S^{n-1} \times D^1) \cong X \setminus \Int D^n$. \end{proof}

 As a consequence, we get the next proposition.